zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Downloading-Orders-from-Magento.md

 _Optional_
 The value the filter is to be based upon.
 When using the eq filter type, you can specify multiple values by separating them with commas, or using the 'Use a list' option after clicking the ellipsis (...) button.

-### Download Stage
+### Export Stage
 _Optional_
-Set the status of the orders to be downloaded (e.g. pending, processing, complete).
+Set the status of the orders to be exported (e.g. pending, processing, complete).
 Multiple statuses can be entered by separating them with commas, or using the 'Use a list' option after clicking the ellipsis (...) button.

 ### Zynk Settings
 See [Common Task Settings](common-task-settings).